 - Pension sharing order – you’re given a percentage of any one (or more) of your ex-partner’s pension funds by court order

 - Pension offsetting – the value of any pensions is offset against other assets.
 For example, you might agree to keep the pension fund and your ex-partner might agree to keep the family home

 - Pension attachment or ‘earmarking’ – some of your pension at retirement is paid to your ex-partner, or vice versa.
-This can be done in either a lump sum, or as part of the pension income – or both
+This can be done in either a lump sum or as part of the pension income – or both

-- Individual agreement – between both parties, you might decide to forgo any claims on pension assets in favour of a more balance settlement of other divorce terms.
+- Individual agreement – between both parties, you might decide to forgo any claims on pension assets in favour of a more balanced settlement of other divorce terms.
 For example, one party might get better child access arrangements, or child maintenance if they agree not to claim against the other part’s pension assets

 How we can help